Potty Training Q & A

 If your child is developmentally delayed, has low muscle tone, or has special needs that affected their physical abilities, then this method is not where you should start with potty training.
 If your child was a preemie and you often refer to an "adjusted age", use your adjusted age and Dr recommendations to determine if your child is developmentally ready.
 In any situation with special needs or developmental delays, I recommend talking to your Doctor as well as connecting with special needs parenting groups where moms in similar situations can share their experience and tips.
 Children with special needs will often potty train at a much later age and a much slower pace.

-So, do your children just potty train naturally?
+Do your children just potty train naturally?
 Or Easier than others?

 Very few children just potty train naturally.
 My girls have similar personalities and temperaments as toddlers and both potty trained easily.
 Carson was a little different.
 He didn’t get it until late afternoon of day 2-day 3, and didn’t master it until day 4 or 5.
 We also had a lot more "out and about" accidents with him.
-I do not think my children potty training fast is just do to then being "easy" children or fast learners.
+I do not think my children potty training fast is just due to them being "easy" children or fast learners.
 I believe this method of potty training helps to train children to hold their bladder in a way other methods do not.

 Does using this method mean our kids will never have an accident?